 Some kids seem to be born for the stage.
 If you have a child with a flair for the dramatic, you may have been wondering how to help encourage or develop their love of acting.
-Obviously, the best way to get kids into acting is by getting them into a drama class, but if you don’t happen to have any in your area, or the cost of classes are outside your budget, no need to worry.
+The best way to get kids into acting is by getting them into a drama class, but if you don’t happen to have any in your area, or the cost of lessons is outside your budget, no need to worry.
 There is actually quite a lot you can do to help your child learn about drama, theatre and acting at home.

 Learning how to act for the stage can be very beneficial for kids.
-Theatre teaches children skills like public speaking, teamwork, and self-discipline (just to name a few), that can have a major impact on how successful they are as adults.
-It is also super fun and kids love it.
+Theatre teaches children skills like public speaking, teamwork, and self-discipline (just to name a few), which can have a significant impact on how successful they are as adults.
+It is also super fun, and kids love it.

-So if you are looking for some ideas to help your young actor, then read on because there is lots of cool stuff parents can do in the comfort of their own living room.
+So if you are looking for some ideas to help your young actor, then read on because there are lots of cool stuff parents can do in the comfort of their living room.

 Why is Theatre Acting so Great for Kids